hariyebk/My-Digital-Space/content/english/pages/portfolio.md

 <br>

 <P style = "text-align: justify">
-Natours is a tour and travel agency Initiated to build an extensive selection of captivating tour packages tailored to meet the diverse needs and preferences of travelers.
+Matours is a tour and travel agency Initiated to build an extensive selection of captivating tour packages tailored to meet the diverse needs and preferences of travelers.
 As a backend developer, I had the opportunity to contribute my expertise to this exciting project, working on several key features that enhance the agency's operations and customer experience.

 One of the core elements I focused on was the development of public and protected RESTful API endpoints using Express.js.
 Leveraging the power of this Nodejs framework, I implemented a robust MongoDB database and designed a flexible aggregation pipeline to efficiently handle various API requests.
 This allowed for seamless data retrieval and manipulation, ensuring that the tour packages and related information were easily accessible for clients.